alfahami/crypto-portfolio/README.md

 ### Exchange Rate Service
 **Retrieve Crypto Prices**
-- A REST endpoint returns the current price for given crypto symbols (e.g., BTC, ETH) in a base currency (e.g., USD).
+- A REST endpoint that returns the current price for given crypto symbols (e.g., BTC, ETH) in a base currency (e.g., USD).

 **Endpoints**
 - `GET /exchange-rate?symbol={symbol}&base={base}` – Returns the current or last known price in the given base currency.